jpignata/switches/README.md

 ## Design

-Switches uses a backend for both storage of feature configuration data and for notifying sibling nodes that are change has occurred.
+Switches uses a backend for both storage of feature configuration data and for notifying sibling nodes that a change has been made.
 We'll look at how this works against the Redis backend.

 On startup, switches will connect to Redis twice: once for querying and setting